Kartaverse/Kartaverse-for-Houdini/docs/pbr/cops.md

 - $HIP/colmap/specular/images/000001_$F1.png
 - $HIP/colmap/roughness/images/000001_$F1.png
 - $HIP/colmap/normal/images/000001_$F1.png

+Note: The $F1 token represents a 1 digit frame padded version of the timeline frame number.

 With a multi-view camera array that has 204 cameras, the "colmap" project folders are structured like this: